Validation

 Integration Tests#

 The integration tests validate the complete integration of all Open Mosaic components.
-They use the Production Test Framework to control the test environment and execute the tests.
+They make use of the Production Test Framework to control the test environment and provide python interfaces to system components.

 Prerequisites#